Options

 The unique

 attribute, if present, indicates that duplicate elements will be removed from the option value.
 This normalization is applied before checking the element count limit.
+The remaining elements are left in the order in which they were parsed.

 Append values